Ramakrishna Cine Studios

-Ramakrishna Cine Studios (Telugu: రామకృష్ణ సినీ స్టూడియోస్) is a film production house and studio facility located at Nacharam, Hyderabad, India.
-It was constructed by N. T. Rama Rao in memory of his son Rama Krishna.
-The first film shot in the studio was Daana Veera Soora Karna (1977).
+Ramakrishna Cine Studios is a film production house and studio facility located at Nacharam, Hyderabad, India.
+It was constructed by N. T. Rama Rao in memory of his son Rama Krishna Sr. The first film shot in the studio was Daana Veera Soora Karna (1977).

 History

 N. T. Rama Rao started Ramakrishna Cine Studio on Golkonda X Roads in 1976.
 It was closed and shifted to Nacharam.
 Currently known as Ramakrishna Horticultural Cine Studio, it has permanent sets which are suitable for shooting mythological films.